jomots/csharpcmd/README.md

 # csharpcmd
 C# cmd file header

-Allows to create Windows .cmd from any runable c# file.
+Allows to create Windows .cmd from any runnable c# file.
 When started, will compile , run and then delete executable file.

 Very similar thing could be found on internet - it is there for a pretty long time.
 Advantage of this one is that it looks for most recent csc compiler in registry, whichever it is, instead of going through list of predefined  .NET versions.